unosmium/sciolyff/README.md

 A Ruby gem provided in this repositoy contains a command line utility that can validate if a given file meets the SciolyFF.
-The validation uses Minitest, and thus the files found in `lib` also serve as the specification for the format.
+The validation uses Minitest, and thus the files found in `lib/sciolyff` also serve as the specification for the format.

 To run the command line utility without installing the gem: